 But other grounds of inadmissibility are less obvious, and easy to overlook.
 For example, you can be found inadmissible and denied a green card as a likely “public charge,” for which there is no waiver.
-(This is also the reason that U.S. Citizenship and Immigration Services (USCIS) will not grant fee waivers for Form I-485, the form used to adjust statue in the United States.)
+(This is also the reason that U.S. Citizenship and Immigration Services (USCIS) will not grant fee waivers for Form I-485, the form used to adjust status in the United States.)

 However, as described below, the public charge ground of inadmissibility can in many cases be overcome.
 And some green card applicants, such as asylees and refugees, are not subject to the public charge rules.

 A green card applicant may be found inadmissible as a likely public charge if it is more likely than not that, in the future, the person will depend on public benefits to meet basic needs.
 Of course, immigration officials can't predict the future, but they're expected to look at the totality of the person's circumstances, weighing various positive and negative factors.

 family status and household size (most importantly, whether the immigrant applicant has children or other family members to support)

 access to support from working family members or friends, most importantly the U.S. petitioner/sponsor

 past or present receipt of cash assistance from the government.